NERSC/dl4sci-tf-tutorials/README.md

 ## Running on Collab

-If you have issues with Cori GPU or if you simply prefer you can run these exmaples in the cloud on Google's Collab service.
-Simply go to the TF webpage for the specific example and click `Run in Google Collab`.
+If you have issues with Cori GPU or if you simply prefer you can run these examples in the cloud on Google's Collab service.
+Simply go to the TF webpage for the specific example (links below) and click `Run in Google Collab`.
 Note that you may not get access to a GPU on Collab, but the TF tutorials are designed to execute quickly regardless.

 ## Introductory hands-on notebooks

-More details coming soon...
+For a good introduction to implementing models in TensorFlow using the recommended Keras API, we recommend working through at least the first few examples below.

+The overfitting/underfitting and save/restore examples also demonstrate very practical use-cases that you may want to work through.

+Finally, depending on time, you can also try out the advanced examples.

+For each example, see if you can successfully modify the code and take note of how results change.

 ### Basic classification